Socialist state: Other uses

-Terminology
+Communist states

+Communist states categorised themselves as socialist state after having reached a specific point of social development.
+But a communist state had myriads of self-designations.
+Terms used by communist states include national democratic, people's democratic, people's republican, socialist-oriented, and workers' and peasants states.

-Because most existing socialist states operated along Marxist–Leninist principles of governance, the terms Marxist–Leninist regime and Marxist–Leninist state are used by scholars, particularly when focusing on the political systems of these countries.
-A people's republic is a type of socialist state with a republican constitution.
+A people's republic is a type of communist state with a republican constitution.
 Although the term initially became associated with populist movements in the 19th century such as the German Völkisch movement and the Narodniks in Russia, it is now associated with Communist Party ruled states.
 A number of the short-lived communist states which formed during World War I and its aftermath called themselves people's republics.
 Many of these sprang up in the territory of the former Russian Empire following the October Revolution.
 Additional people's republics emerged following the Allied victory in World War II, mainly within the Eastern Bloc.
 In Asia, China became a people's republic following the Chinese Communist Revolution and North Korea also became a people's republic.
 During the 1960s, Romania and Yugoslavia ceased to use the term people's republic in their official name, replacing it with the term socialist republic as a mark of their ongoing political development.
 Czechoslovakia also added the term socialist republic into its name during this period.
 It had become a people's republic in 1948, but the country had not used that term in its official name.
 Albania used both terms in its official name from 1976 to 1991.